thibaultcha/TCBlobDownload/README.md

 ## Features
 1. Download files in background threads.
-2. Use blocks `||` delegate!
+2. Use blocks or delegate!
 3. Pause and resume a download.
 4. Set maximum number of concurrent downloads.
 5. Custom download path and auto path creation.
-6. [download cancelDownloadAndRemoveFile:BOOL]
+6. Download speed and remaining time
+7. `[download cancelDownloadAndRemoveFile:BOOL]`
-7. Download dependencies.
+8. Download dependencies.

 ## Methods
 #### TCBlobDownloadManager